Celebrity Big Brother (British TV series) series 16: Natasha Hamilton

-Scoop
+Fatman Scoop

-Isaac Freeman III, better known by his stage name Fatman Scoop (or simply Scoop), is an American hype man, hip hop promoter and radio personality famed for his on-stage rough, raw, loud voice.
+Isaac Freeman III, better known by his stage name Fatman Scoop (or simply Scoop), was an American hype man, hip hop promoter and radio personality famed for his on-stage rough, raw, loud voice.
 He is known for the song "Be Faithful" which went to number one in the UK and Ireland in late 2003 and top 5 in Australia.
 He entered the House on Day 1.
 On Day 10, Scoop was voted as President of the House.
 He became the third Housemate to be evicted from the House on Day 20.

 Sherrie Hewson

-Sherrie Hutchinson is an English actress, presenter, broadcaster, television personality and novelist.
+Sherrie Hewson is an English actress, presenter, broadcaster, television personality and novelist.
 She is best known for her roles in Coronation Street, Crossroads, Emmerdale and Benidorm.
 Since 2003, she has also been a regular panellist on lunchtime chat show Loose Women.
 She entered the House on Day 1.
 She finished in sixth place on Day 29.

-Stevi Ritchie & Chloe-Jasmine Whichello
+Stevi Ritchie and Chloe-Jasmine Whichello

 Stevi Ritchie and Chloe-Jasmine Whichello, the latter of whom is better known by her stage name Chloe Jasmine, are a couple who appeared (separately) in the eleventh series of The X Factor.
 They entered the House on Day 1 competing as one Housemate.
 They finished in fifth place on Day 29.

 Tila Tequila

-Thien Nguyen, better known by her stage names Tila Tequila, Miss Tila (or simply Tila), is an American model, television personality, singer, songwriter, actress, writer and blogger.
+Thien Nguyen, better known by her stage names Tila Tequila and Miss Tila (or simply Tila), is an American model, television personality, singer, songwriter, actress, writer and blogger.
 She entered the House on Day 1 as an American contestant.
 However, she was ejected on her second day in the House after it was discovered that she had posted items on social media proclaiming her support for Adolf Hitler, Nazism and white supremacism, along with photos of herself in Nazi outfits.